-This study simulates a "carbon fee and dividend" policy similar to that proposed by the Citizens' Climate Lobby (CCL).1 The policy consists of an economy-wide \$15 per ton CO_2 fee on fossil fuels and imports.
-Tax rebates are provided for exports to maintain competitiveness of U.S. businesses.
-The remaining \$93 billion is distributed to households on a modified per-capita basis as a taxable "dividend".
+This study simulates a "carbon fee and dividend" policy similar to that proposed by the Citizens' Climate Lobby (CCL).
+The policy consists of a \$15 per ton of CO2 "fee" (carbon tax) applied to domestic fossil fuel production and imports.
+Exports receive full tax rebates to maintain competitiveness of U.S. businesses.
+All remaining revenue is distributed to households as a taxable "dividend" (rebate) on a modified per-capita basis.

-Assuming 100% pass through of the carbon fee into consumer prices and no change in employment, wages, or consumer behavior, the net financial effect of the policy for a given household is the difference between higher cost of goods and services and additional disposable income from the dividend.
+Assuming that firms pass the entire carbon fee on to consumers in the form of higher prices and there is no change in employment, technologies, or consumer behavior, the net financial effect of the policy for a given household is the difference between higher cost of goods and services and additional disposable income from the dividend.